poproar/Barnabas-Instructors-Guide/ngss/index.md

 🗨 or ✎: Why is design important?
 🗨 or ✎: What did you learn about building your robot’s body?
 ### Challenges
+Did your final robot look exactly like your design?
+If it is different, explain how it is different.
 ### Enjoyment
 ### Mindset
 ### Community
 🗨 or ✎: Did you work well as a team?
 Why or why not?
 🗨 or ✎: Did you work well with other teams?
 Why or why not?
+What did you learn about teamwork through this activity?

 ___